Trailblazer780/Installing-LAMP/README.md

 ![alt text](https://github.com/Trailblazer780/Installing-LAMP/blob/main/Images/Capture%204%20Extract%20Apache.PNG)

 Now that you have Apache extracted and the files in the C: drive of your computer we can now start to run Apache.
 To do this we need to open a command prompt window inside of the bin folder that is inside of the Apache24 folder.
-The path to this should look as follows: C:\Apache24\bin.
+The path to this should look as follows: C:/Apache24/bin.
 The easiest way to open a command prompt in that specific folder is to open a command prompt and type in the command: cd C:/Apache24/bin.
 After running that command your prompt will now be in that working directory.
 Note: The command prompt needs to be in administrative mode.

 ![alt text](https://github.com/Trailblazer780/Installing-LAMP/blob/main/Images/Capture%205%20Opening%20command%20prompt.PNG)

+The next step is to install Apache as a service and to do this we have to run a command prompt in the location that we have it opened it.
+To do this you must run this command in command prompt.
+The command is: `httpd.exe -k install`.
+The command will run, and a popup will come up asking if Apache HTTP Server can have access through the firewall of the computer.
+If this comes up, click on the “Allow access button.”